mikemintz/deme/deme_django/docs/architecture.rst

 Email integration
 -----------------

-As described in the section on Subscriptions, Deme will email notifications for every comment made on items that are subscribed to (in the future we will support other ContactMethods, like sending SMS notifications).
+As described in the section on Subscriptions, Deme will email notifications for every action notice made on items that are subscribed to (in the future we will support other ContactMethods, like sending SMS notifications).
 The communication also goes the other way: if someone responds to a notification email (or sends an email to the address corresponding to a particular item), that will become a comment on Deme.